Sayemahamed/Agent-Foundry/README.md

 # Agent-Foundry

-Welcome to **Agent-Foundry**, a repository dedicated to building and experimenting with multiple simple LLM-based agents using [LangChain](https://www.langchain.com).
-This project is a hands-on journey into understanding and creating AI agents while exploring the versatility of LangChain.
+Welcome to **Agent-Foundry**, a repository dedicated to building and experimenting with multiple simple LLM-based agents using [LangGraph](https://github.com/langchain-ai/langgraph).
+This project is a hands-on journey into understanding and creating AI agents while exploring the powerful capabilities of LangGraph for building complex agent workflows.

 ---

 ## 🚀 Project Goals

-- Build and experiment with various LLM agents.
+- Build and experiment with various LLM agents using modern agent frameworks.
-- Learn the foundational concepts of AI agents.
+- Learn the foundational concepts of AI agents and agent workflows.
-- Explore different use cases and functionalities enabled by LangChain.
+- Explore different use cases and functionalities enabled by LangGraph.
 - Develop a modular and reusable framework for AI agent experimentation.

 ---